turbot/flowpipe-docs/docs/run/connections.md

 # Managing Connections

-Flowpipe **Connections** provide a mechanism for defining and sharing secrets in your Flowpipe environment.
+Flowpipe **Connections** provide a mechanism for defining credentials and options for interacting with external systems.

 ## Defining / Declaring  Connections
 `connection` is a top-level resource in a config file (.fpc).
 Connections are defined in configuration files (`.fpc`), NOT mod files (`.fp`).
 Like `workspace`, a `connection` can be defined in any .fpc file in the config directory (`~/.flowpipe/config/*.fpc`) or in the root of the `mod-location` (usually `$PWD/*.fpc`).